dmvict/wModuleForTesting1/README.md

 # wModuleForTesting1

 Module for testing.
-This module is test assets not intended to be used with another purpose.
+This module is a test asset and not intended to be used with another purpose.

 ### Try out
 ```